“It’s time for a revolution!” She hollered out, pumping her fist up in the air with determination.

 “Anyway,” Dad aimed his thumb towards the door, “Let’s get the rest of the groceries.”

 “Sure.”
-Luke was about to make his way towards there only to have dad get there first.
+Luke was about to make his way towards the door only to have dad get there first.
 Hastily, he closed the big garage door, which caused the three of us to raise our eyebrows at him.

 “Uh...why’d you do that?”
 I quizzed him.